That's Life!: Launch of That's Life!

-The first series of That's Life! broadcast in the summer of 1973 was written by John Lloyd, executive-produced by Peter Chafer and was presented by Bob Wellings (co-presenter of the nightly current affairs magazine programme Nationwide), George Layton, (actor, director and screenwriter) and Esther Rantzen.
+The first series of That's Life! broadcast in the summer of 1973 was written by John Lloyd, executive-produced by Peter Chafer and was presented by Esther Rantzen, George Layton (actor, director and screenwriter) and Bob Wellings (co-presenter of the nightly current affairs magazine programme Nationwide).
 A regular feature was "Heap of the Week" filmed by Bill Nicholson, later a novelist and Oscar-nominated screenwriter.
 At the end of the run the Controller of BBC1 decided that the show had potential, but not with that presentation team, since only Rantzen was comfortable in the consumer role.

-A second series was commissioned for which Rantzen was promoted to producer/presenter, a role she held for the next twenty years.
-Kieran Prendiville, a journalist who had worked on Man Alive, and actor Glyn Worsnip, both joined the team as reporters and stayed for five years.
+A second series was commissioned for which Rantzen was promoted to producer and presenter, a role she held for the next twenty years.
+Kieran Prendiville, a journalist who had worked on Man Alive (and who was part of the That's Life! production team at the beginning) and actor Glyn Worsnip, both joined the team as reporters and stayed for five years.

-Production team

-Throughout the 21 years, research and investigative journalism were the backbone of the programme, since most material was based on the first-hand experience of viewers which had to be rigorously investigated.
-All the reporters were also involved in researching items, as part of a team many of whom went on to senior roles in broadcasting and elsewhere.
-Alumni of the That's Life! production team include, among many others: